mkarliner/ThingStudio/private/docs/display-data.md

 The above means "insert dynamic data into the DOM using the helper _helpername_ with optional parameters."

-## There are currently three helpers in ThingStudio: 'message', 'messages' & 'feedmatch'
+##  helpers in ThingStudio: 'message', 'messages' & 'feedmatch'

 * Use '**message**' when you are returning values from a Feed with no wild card topics
 * Use '**messages**' when you are returning values from a Feed containing wildcard topics